s-sutharsan-20/s-sutharsan-20/README.md

 # Hi there! 👋 I'm Sutharsan

 Welcome to my GitHub profile!
 I’m a 3rd-year Electronics and Communication Engineering student with a passion for building solutions that merge technology and creativity.
-From developing web applications to exploring embedded systems, I love turning ideas into reality.
+From developing web applications to exploring electronics, I love turning ideas into reality.

 ## 🚀 About Me